 This phase is where the project team start to create deliverables and attempts to achieve the objectives set out in the project plan.
 Processes are implemented, resources are allocated, and tasks are assigned.

 The fourth project management phase focuses on performance and progress tracking.
 Measures are established to ensure everything is on track to meet the deadline and keep within budget.

 - Project closure

-The final phase is where all activities across the project comes to a conclusion.
+The final phase is where all activities across the project come to a conclusion.
 Both successful and failed projects must close.
-Administration tasks are resolved and finalized and an evaluation is conducted to improve future endeavors.
+Administration tasks are resolved and finalized and an evaluation is conducted to improve future endeavours.

 What is a process?

 A process is an established, repeatable procedure used for internal business purposes.
 It involves a series of tasks that are related to one another and are required to be carried out in order to achieve a result.

 An important element of company knowledge, processes make up a lot of day-to-day business operations.
 For instance, the HR department has a process in place for hiring new candidates and the development team have one for prioritizing feature requests.
 A flowchart is a common way to visualize a process.

 The purpose of a process is to serve business objectives that provide customer value.
 They should be regularly evaluated and improved so that business standards can be refined.